eliben/gemini-cli/README.md

 >
 ```

+During the chat, it's possible to ask `gemini-cli` to load a file's contents
+to the model instead of sending a textual message; Do this with the
+`$load <path>` command, pointing to an existing file.

 ### `counttok` - counting tokens

 We can ask the Gemini API to count the number of tokens in a given prompt or